Bundaberg Christian College

-Bundaberg Christian College is a Kindergarten to Year 12 school in Bundaberg, Queensland, Australia.

-The school was established in 1996 and has 100+ staff members and 800+ students.
+Bundaberg Christian College (BCC) is an independent, non-denominational Christian, co-educational, P-12, school, located in the city of Bundaberg, in Queensland, Australia.
+It is administered by Independent Schools Queensland, with an enrolment of 760 students and a teaching staff of 73, as of 2023.
+It was one of the last schools to use corporal punishment in Queensland.

+History

+The school opened on 1 January 1996.

-In 2016 it installed the largest hybrid solar system in Australia with an 170KW panel system and additional batteries.
+In 2016, the school installed the largest hybrid solar system in Australia at the time, with exactly 740 solar panels, and approximately 170 batteries, with 200KW battery storage.

+2022 saw the expansion of the Junior School, with the Prep to Year 6 cohort being designated in one section of the school, which had not occurred in 15 years.

 Cultural

 Bundaberg Christian College has been involved in many cultural events including Eisteddfods and sporting events.
 The school has many bands including Junior, Senior, Year 5 and Stage, many choirs including Junior, Senior and Voiceworx and many orchestras including Junior, Senior, Year 4 and Year 8 Chamber.

 A stringed instrument is compulsory in Year 4 and a brass or woodwind in Year 5.
 In Year 6+ students have the option of learning percussion instruments.

 Discipline

 The school had a policy of corporal punishment until mid-2012, making it one of the last schools in Queensland to use this form of discipline.
 Paddling or caning was given for "serious verbal or physical abuse, theft or misbehaviour".
-In 2008 the school's paddle was used, with parental agreement, on 10 occasions.
+In 2008 the school's paddle was used, with parental agreement, on 10 occasions, and 7 occasions the previous year.